chenxiunt/chenxiunt.github.io/_pages/people.md

         <a href="https://scholar.google.com/citations?user=Luc18E4AAAAJ&hl=en">Google scholar</a>
     </div>
     <div class="col-sm-4">
         Mingxuan Li received his MS degree in Circuit and System at Beijing Jiaotong University in China.
 He was a senior Engineer in China Unicom Research Institute, and was engaged in research and standard formulation of cutting-edge technologies such as future networks, cloud computing, cloud-native, edge computing, big data, and mobile Internet.
-Currently, he is working on location privacy protection in location-based service, deep generative models, etc.
+Currently, he is working on location privacy problems in mobile crowdsourcing, deep generative models, etc.
     </div>
 </div>
 <br clear="left"/>